sspickle/svelte-webvpython/README.md

 # WebVPython on Pyodide

 This is an embryonic attempt to run WebVPython on Pyodide.

+Please use node version 18 or higher.

 ## To run locally: